lamseamus/Reddit-Stock-Effect-Analysis/README.md

 The central question behind this case study is determining if there is a correlation between stock prices and Reddit sentiment.

-This includes the level of both individual stocks and the overall market.
+This includes at both the level of individual stocks and the overall market.

 ## Method and Approach
 * Extract Reddit comments from the Wallstreetbets subreddit using Pushift and Reddit API